 #11 How does a day of horse-riding and wine tasting sound?
 Talk your friends into joining you for a North Brisbane winery horse ride group tour courtesy of Ocean View Estates and Slickers Horse Riding.
 The 2 to 2 ½ hour each way, scenic tour trots through rolling hinterland hills to Ocean View Estates for a wine tasting cellar door experience including cheese platters, mains and desserts, before heading back to Slickers.

-#12 For more animal antics, take the kids, or just yourself to Trevena Glen Farm (second Saturday of each month) and White Ridge Farm (Wednesdays and Sundays) during their open farm days to get up close to adorable, sweet-natured animals.
+#12 For more animal antics, take the kids, or just yourself to White Ridge Farm (Wednesdays and Sundays) during their open farm days to get up close to adorable, sweet-natured animals.

-#13 Another excellent activity for animal lovers comes courtesy of Dayboro Cottages and Llama Walks.
-If you’ve ever wanted to take an on-lead llama for a walk or feed these adorably cheeky animals book yourself into a group llama walk or llama feeding experience.
+#13 Another excellent activity for animal lovers comes courtesy of Trevena Glen Farm.
+If you’ve ever wanted to take an on-lead alpaca for a walk or feed these adorably cheeky animals book yourself private llama walk or llama feeding experience.

 #14 Need some serious rest and relaxation away from the crowds?
 Take some time out for yourself in Kumbartcho Sanctuary Eatons Hills.
 This protected, volunteer-run haven for native wildlife also features a nursery so you can grab some plants to take home with you on your way out.